Nanyang Technological University: Present form

-In 1991, NTI merged with the National Institute of Education (NIE) (founded in 1950) to form the Nanyang Technological University (NTU).
+In March 1991, the Singapore Parliament approved the formation of Nanyang Technological University.
+It was officially established on 1 July 1991, with the National Institute of Education (NIE) incorporated into it.
 The alumni rolls of the former Nanyang University were transferred to NTU in 1996.
 Historically, Nanyang Technological University admitted students jointly with the affiliated National University of Singapore and charged the same fees.
-Students made only one application and they would be accepted by either university.
+Students made only one application, and they would be accepted by either university.
 This arrangement ended in 2004 as both universities began to distinguish themselves with an end of its official affiliation.
 Currently, students apply separately to both universities.
 NTU became autonomous in 2006 and stands as one of the two largest public universities in Singapore today.

 NTU is currently a collaborative member of Singapore International Graduate Award for PhD applicants worldwide, which comprises Agency for Science, Technology & Research (A*STAR), the Nanyang Technological University (NTU), the National University of Singapore (NUS) and the Singapore University of Technology and Design (SUTD).

 In 2013, there was a debate over academic freedom in Singapore when Cherian George, an outspoken academic at the Wee Kim Wee School of Communications and a government critic, did not get tenured.
 Although George had been recommended for tenure by the Wee Kim Wee School, his application was turned down by a university-level committee which included representatives from the Government of Singapore.
 Despite a petition against the tenure decision by students at the Wee Kim Wee School, George's appeal against the tenure decision was subsequently rejected by the university.

 In 2021, some applications for on-campus hostel accommodations in NTU were rejected due to COVID-19 isolation protocols.
 The university claimed that the rejections were due to a shortage of housing facilities, which at full capacity was still unable to house every applicant, as rooms were oversubscribed.
 Such rejections resulted in concerns, especially among international students, as it resulted in many returning second-year students enrolled in for 2020 to 2021 not being granted campus accommodation despite the university's much-publicised policy of guaranteeing all incoming students with a minimum of two years of on-campus accommodation.
 NTU eventually reversed their decision on 2 July 2021, prioritising on-campus accommodations for international students that resided on campus at the time, students under scholarship programmes with guaranteed housing, and all Year 1 and 2 students under the guaranteed hall stay policy.

+NTU has a diverse range of students and faculty stemming from distinct foreign nationalities.
+65% of faculty and staff are foreign nationals, ranking it 3rd (tied with National University of Singapore) in terms of foreign representation among faculty across the top 100 universities according to QS.
+It remains one of the few top 100 universities with more than 60% of foreign faculty.
+Likewise, 31% or 8,089 of students are foreign nationals, with 58% them being post-graduate students.